-Minbos holds a 50% interest in the Cabinda Phosphate Project, which incorporates an approximate 2000km² exploration permit covering all the known phosphate occurrences in the Cabinda Province, in the Republic of Angola.
-The remaining 50% is held by private company, Petril Phosphates Limited (Petril), which Minbos is proposing to merge with.
+Minbos held a 50% interest in the Cabinda Phosphate Project, which incorporates an approximate 2000km² exploration permit covering all the known phosphate occurrences in the Cabinda Province, in the Republic of Angola.
+The remaining 50% was held by private company, Petril Phosphates Limited (Petril).

 The Project contains one development project – Cacata and five advanced exploration projects; Mongo Tando, Chibuete, Ueca, Chivovo and Cambota.

 All of these projects lie within 50km of the coast and within 0.5km of the established road infrastructure providing an excellent economic basis for the Project.

 The Project consists of sediments from the cretaceous and tertiary periods deposited in a large basin situated in the southern part of the Republic of the Congo, north western part of Angola and the western part of the Democratic Republic of the Congo.